Yours Cruelly, Elvira: Summary

 The memoir documents Peterson's humble beginnings, her turbulent relationship with her mother, and her venture into showbusiness.
 The scars she received after suffering third-degree burns over 35% of her body left her feeling self-conscious, something she continues to deal with today.
 The memoir also recounts her abusive relationship with her ex-husband and former manager, Mark Pierson, and what finally led to their divorce after 21 years of marriage.
 Peterson reveals the sexual harassment she received as a young actress in the industry as well as being raped on two occasions.
 The book alleges that professional basketball player Wilt Chamberlain, who had been a friend, raped her in the 1970s.
 Her career as a horror-hostess and the creation of Elvira is discussed.
 Peterson also reveals that she's been in a same-sex relationship for 19 years.

 Reception

 The book debuted at #4 on the New York Times Best Sellers list, and #2 on Los Angeles Times Best Sellers list.

+Graphic novel

+A graphic novel adaptation, Yours Cruelly: Becoming Elvira, based on the memoir, is set to be released on September 16, 2026.